william-santini/WiSSkHy/README.md

   - M = Monthly
   - Y = Yearly

+ For instance, Q can have various temporal resolution:

  When the user creates a station, they must choose and configure a parameter set: